 - Through hypnosis, we can discover whether there is a spiritual reason that you are with this particular person and what your purpose with them is . . . if there is one.

 - Through Core Healing Hypnosis, each person in the couple can heal on a deep level and then relate to each other without their wounds running the show.
 After Core Healing Hypnosis, couples usually feel a deep sense of connection and purpose in their relationship.

-- Traditional Couples Therapy where you meet for once a week and learn new ways to connect, relate, and change which results in improving your relationship and sex life.
-Please see my Couples Counseling page for traditional Couples Therapy.
+- If you’re looking for more Traditional Couples Therapy where you meet for once a week and learn new ways to connect, relate, and change which results in improving your relationship and sex life, please see my Couples Counseling page.

 Other than our parents, our partners in life are one of the biggest influences on our growth, development as a person, and happiness.